Training and Behavior Modification

-Using science and positive reinforcement motivators such as food (all based on emotional thresholds) I will work with your dog to overcome his or her area of struggle through counterconditioning and desensitization.
+Using science and positive reinforcement motivators such as food, praise, and play (all based on emotional thresholds) I will work with your dog to overcome his or her area of struggle through counterconditioning and desensitization.

-Often I start by shaping them to have a calm and relaxed state of mind on a yoga mat.
-It is very important your dog be in a calm and relaxed state of mind in order to absorb training.
+One of my favorite approaches to use is shaping a calm state of mind within our dogs on a mat of some sort.
+It is very important your dog be in a calm and relaxed state of mind in order to absorb behavior modification.
 We then gradually begin introducing triggers while using marker or clicker training to begin changing your dog's emotional response for the positive.
 This process is called counterconditioning.

 Teaching a reactive, aggressive, or anxious dog that the world isn't such a scary place is a beautiful gift to give them.

 Separation Anxiety is indeed very treatable but needs to be done gently and gradually.
 Each dog moves at their own pace.
 Counterconditioning and desensitization are how we will help your dog overcome their fear of being left alone.